 If the fractured bits of bone aren't meeting in a straight line, your doctor will have to move them back into place.
 This is called a "reduction" and can be done either with or without surgery.

-If it's done without surgery, the doctor usually just moves the bones back in line with his hands without cutting into the skin.
+If it's done without surgery, the doctor usually just moves the bones back in line with their hands without cutting into the skin.
 This is called "manipulation" and can be done in the emergency room or an operating room.
-Your child will get pain medication so he doesn't feel anything.
+Your child will get pain medication so he don't feel anything.

 If surgery is done, the doctor cuts into the skin, puts the bones back in line, and puts in screws, wires, rods, pins, or metal plates to hold the pieces together.
 Your child will have to wear a cast until the bones heal.
 This can take from a few weeks to 2 months or more.